-Median Salary for Computer Science Careers by Degree
+Mean Salary for Computer Science Careers in Alaska

 Computer Science Employers in Alaska

-- Computer Task Group, Inc.: CTG provides a variety of information technology services, with branches throughout the world.
-Some computer science related positions within the company include application development manager and software engineer.
+- Computer Task Group, Inc.: CTG provides a variety of information technology services with branches throughout the world.
+Some computer science-related positions within the company include application development manager and software engineer.

 - Bering Straits Information Technology: BSIT provides information technology services to local organizations and companies in Alaska and state or federal institutions throughout the nation.
-Some computer science related positions in the company include cyber security analysis, .net developer, and systems administrator.
+Some computer science related positions in the company include cyber security analysis, web developer, and systems administrator.

 Computer Science Programs in Alaska

 Traditional on-campus computer science programs in Alaska are offered at all degree levels.
 Bachelor's programs typically require 120 credit hours of coursework and a capstone project.
-Core courses cover topics such as computer programming, data structures, operating systems, programming languages, computer networks, and software engineering.
-Capstone projects often require students to apply their knowledge from coursework into developing a product such as a phone application.
+Core courses cover computer programming, data structures, operating systems, programming languages, computer networks, and software engineering.
+Capstone projects often require students to develop a product, like a phone application.

 Online programs, on the other hand, offer more flexibility.
-While online computer science programs in Alaska generally follow the same course requirements as on-campus programs, different course delivery options accommodate busy schedules.
-Asynchronous classes allow students with other obligations like work or child care to listen to lectures and complete readings at their own pace.
-Synchronous classes provide a real-time interfacing experience for interactive learners.
+While online computer science programs in Alaska generally feature the same course requirements as on-campus programs, they offer different course delivery options to accommodate busy schedules.
+Asynchronous classes allow students with other obligations, like work or child care, to listen to lectures and complete readings at their own speeds.
+Synchronous classes provide a real-time experience for interactive learners.

 Online computer science programs can also be either regionally or nationally accredited.
 The Northwest Commission on Colleges and Universities is the regional accreditation agency responsible for the state of Alaska.
-The Council for Higher Education Accreditation (CHEA) recognizes the Accreditation Board for Engineering and Technology (ABET) as a valid accreditation body for computer science programs.
-Students should look for these accrediting bodies when evaluating computer science colleges in Alaska.
+The Council for Higher Education Accreditation (CHEA) also recognizes the Accreditation Board for Engineering and Technology (ABET) as a valid accreditation body for computer science programs.
+Students should look for these accrediting bodies when evaluating online computer science degrees in Alaska.